About Heavy Bleeding

 We also have da Vinci robot-assisted hysterectomies in a hospital setting under a general anesthetic.
 This is a laparoscopic surgery that makes its way to remove the entire uterus via several incisions or one incision through the navel.

 One of our compassionate, experienced doctors at the Caring Center for Women will help you decide which treatment option is right for you and best suited for your lifestyle.
 Each patient will have her own treatment plan, which may include trying medications first before moving to more aggressive interventions like surgery.

 Plan Your Procedure

 Finding Your Solution

 Women of all ages experience heavy bleeding during their menstrual cycle.
 If the bleeding is so heavy that it is keeping you from enjoying your life, please contact us for an exam.
 We can offer you several solutions to help you figure out the cause and treat this condition.
-Make an appointment at our San Marcos or New Braunfels, TX office to learn more.
+Make an appointment at our New Braunfels, TX office to learn more.